Call for Papers

 - Probabilistic methods (Bayesian methods, approximate inference, density estimation, tractable probabilistic models, probabilistic programming, …)

-- Theory of machine learning and statistics (optimization, computational learning theory, decision theory and bandits, game theory, frequentist statistics, information theory, …)
+- Theory of machine learning and statistics (optimization, computational learning theory, decision theory, online leaning and bandits, game theory, frequentist statistics, information theory, …)

-- Deep learning (theory, architectures, reinforcement learning, generative models, optimization for neural networks, …)
+- Deep learning (theory, architectures, generative models, optimization for neural networks, …)

 - Ethical and trustworthy machine learning (causality, fairness, interpretability, privacy, robustness, safety, …)